Free Cortisol (Stress hormone) adrenal glands

 Thefree cortisol determines the activity of the hormone.
 The PhD student examined to what extent the concentration offree cortisol in the blood corresponds to that in thesaliva.
 There is afairly unambiguous connection between the two.

 - It is recommended that the saliva sample be taken in the morning before brushing your teeth.
-If your practitioner's saliva collection is to be done during the day, it will need to be done at least 30 minutes after the ingestion of solid or liquid food.
+If your practitioner's saliva collection must be done during the day, it will need to be done at least 30 minutes after ingesting solid or liquid food.

 - Take hold of the Salivette at the edge of the hanging tube (c) and remove the stopper (a).